How much should you expect to pay for a cremation service in 2024?

 I have been observing the cremation trend and national changes in cremation prices for the last few years.
 I would propose we are witnessing an impact on cremation pricing driven by the demand for low-cost direct cremation.

 Cremation ‘price wars’ have been instigated in some areas.
 With the decline in expensive traditional burials and the growth of simple cremation services, funeral homes’ profit margins are significantly down.
-This has resulted in closures, acquisitions, extended service area coverage, and competition in pricing.
+This has resulted in closures, acquisitions, extended service area coverage, and pricing competition.

 Are you happy to make cremation arrangements online?

-In order to be able to offer cremation at the most affordable price, some funeral homes have set up a separate cremation business, where they seek to increase volume while reducing overhead.
-Some of these cremation businesses offer an ‘online arrangement’ cremation price, enabling the consumer to complete all the information and payment online.
+Some funeral homes have set up a separate cremation business to offer cremation at the most affordable price.
+They seek to increase volume while reducing overhead.
+Some of these businesses offer an ‘online arrangement’ cremation price, enabling the consumer to complete all the information and payment online.
 This saves manpower for the cremation company.

 Many of these online portals offer a 4-step process: